matijakolaric-com/django-music-publisher/docs/installation.rst

 DMP Guru
 ==============================================================================

-`DMP Guru <https://dmp.guru/>`_ is a commercial hosting service for Django Music Publisher.
-Your instance of Django Music Publisher can be deployed in a minute.
+`DMP Guru <https://dmp.guru/>`_ is a commercial hosting service for Django-Music-Publisher.
+Your instance of Django-Music-Publisher can be deployed in a minute.

 You only need to provide basic data about the publisher (e.g. name, IPI name #, collecting society (or societies)) and it will figure out the correct settings.